Disappearance of Daniel Yuen: Background

 Daniel Yuen was born on August 20, 1987, in Edison, New Jersey.
-During his sophomore year of high school, he experienced a significant decline in mental health, reportedly triggered by a breakup with his girlfriend.
+During his second year of high school, he experienced a significant decline in mental health, reportedly triggered by a breakup with his girlfriend.
 His parents sought psychiatric help, and following professional recommendations, enrolled him in the CEDU School in California in late January 2004.

 Upon arrival, Daniel expressed that he did not want to stay at the school.
 According to his parents, school officials then asked them to step into another room.
 When they returned, staff informed them that Daniel had changed his mind and agreed to remain at the school.

 Wayne and Lisa Yuen stated that they requested the opportunity to say goodbye to their son, but school staff advised against it, suggesting that it would be emotionally difficult for Daniel and recommending that they leave without a farewell.

-The school allowed one phone call home every week and Yuen expressed dissatisfaction with the school environment, indicating to his parents that he was unhappy and fearful of other students, and mentioned plans to run away. during the conversation the line was disconnected.
+The school allowed one phone call home every week and Yuen expressed dissatisfaction with the school environment, indicating to his parents that he was unhappy and fearful of other students, and mentioned plans to run away.
+During the conversation the line was disconnected.
 He had a prior history of running away from home in New Jersey.